I-am-Erk/CDDA-Tilesets/doc/style/HollowMoon/general.md

 A bunch of rules that can be applied for every type of sprite.

+## Summary

+In general you should focus on keeping things simple, eye catching and visually interesting where possible.
+When in doubt about something you can contact Joshuu on the discord or [secretstamos](https://github.com/secretstamos) on Github.
+If you do, please send the original file to make helping you easier.

 ## Use a limited set of colors as in pseudo-16 bit format

 ![example](image/example.png)